The Demons That Are Really Just You

 It was ever-present in school, and it still is in the real world, funnily enough.
 And I think we’re all guilty of this: procrastinating adulting.

 For me, personally, it’s because I’m a middle child and I grew up eternally thankful that responsibility wouldn’t fall on me first, because I have my older sister for that.
 So I was never really a fan of responsibility.
 Remember Meredith Grey?
 “To have responsibility.
 It sucks.
 But there is nothing you can do.
-You just grow up and get more and more responsibility and it never stops.” she said.
+You just grow up and get more and more responsibility and it never stops.”

 How to fight it: Accept it.
 If you can’t, let your age scare the heck out of you.
 “Oh my god I’m [insert age here] and still in [insert current situation here]!” then panic as the zoo patrians did in this Spongebob episode.